Could Your Christmas Tree Lead to a Home Pest Infestation?

 Selling a House with a Home Infestation

 Every once in a while the pest infestation will get to be too great, and the damage done to the house too much.
 When this happens it can be a huge stress to the homeowners, especially if they’re thinking about selling their home soon.
 Many of these homeowners end up having to spend thousands of dollars removing the pests and fixing up the house.
 But there is another option with HomeVestors!
-We buy houses in as-is condition, even if there is a great deal of bug infestation and damages.
+We make fair cash offers on houses “as is”—there’s no need to spend time and money on repairs, even if there is a great deal of bug infestation and damages.